 We ask that parents inform their teacher if their child has to miss classes for any reason.
 Students may attend a different section of a course at the same level as their own to make up a class (if such class is available), but they need to notify the office in advance.
 Class fees will not be pro-rated.

 Classes at our Alliance Française are not typical of other institutions where you may have previously studied a foreign language.
 Our classes are small.
 The immersion method is faithfully followed by instructors and students alike.
 All textbooks and workbooks are designed to instruct and assist students only in French, starting with the very first lesson.

 For students hesitant about the immersion method, we offer An Introduction to French.
 This course is designed to help prepare you for

 French immersion through a gentle introduction to the method supplemented with English.

 In order to ensure your success in the classroom, here are some guidelines to follow:

 - Consult your instructor anytime you have a problem.
 Instructors are here to assist you.

-- Remember that the immersion method is a challenge that the entire class undertakes.
+- Remember that the immersion method is a challenge that the entire class undertakes together.
 French is the single shared language of the group.

 - Help create a mutual respect between classmates by displaying patience and tolerance.